 If you’re unsure which type of bulb you have, see how to tell if you have a CFL bulb.

-You may also have fluorescent tubes, HIDs or LEDs in your home.
+You may also have fluorescent tubes – which contain phosphor powder, or HIDs – which contain mercury, in your home.
 Like CFLs, these types of light bulbs should be recycled safely through our program, rather than thrown in the trash.
-If you live in BC, you can also bring any incandescent bulbs to be recycled at our collection centres.
+If you live in BC, you can also bring any incandescent bulbs or LEDs to be recycled at our collection centres.

 Why CFL light bulbs are good for the environment